doivglser/mindevenviro-fanciful/README.md

 * from terminal: redundanz.sh to:

-Restarts Apache2, MySQL, sendmail, takes care about free space, if  notifi /dev/pts3 and per email.
+Restarts Apache2, MySQL, Sendmail.
+If false, or lack of space, writes to /dev/pts/3 and to mailbox.

 * from terminal: sCRYPtUPdater.sh to: